mike10004/har-replay/README.md

 har-replay
 ==========

-Java library for serving recorded HTTP responses from a HAR file.
-The library uses a Node module called [har-replay-proxy] that acts as an HTTP proxy.
-The proxy intercepts each request and responds with a pre-recorded response from a HAR.
+Java library and executable for serving recorded HTTP responses from a HAR file.
+To use it, you construct a server from a HAR file and configure your web browser to use the server as an HTTP proxy.
+The proxy intercepts each request and responds with the corresponding pre-recorded response from the HAR.

+Two implementations are available, one that is pure Java and one that uses a Node module called [har-replay-proxy].

 Quick Start
 -----------

+### Executable

+If you have a HAR file handy, build the `har-replay-exec` module and run the executable jar:

+    java -jar har-replay-exec.jar --port 56789 /path/to/my.har

+That starts an HTTP proxy on port 56789 serving responses from `/path/to/my.har`.

+### Library

 Maven dependency:

     <dependency>
         <groupId>com.github.mike10004</groupId>
-        <artifactId>har-replay</artifactId>
+        <artifactId>har-replay-vhs</artifactId> <!-- or har-replay-node -->
         <version>0.11</version>
     </dependency>

 See Maven badge above for the actual latest version.

-If you have a HAR file handy, you can replay it as shown here:

-    public void execute(File harFile) throws IOException {
-        ReplayManagerConfig replayManagerConfig = ReplayManagerConfig.auto();
-        ReplayManager replayManager = new ReplayManager(replayManagerConfig);
-        ReplaySessionConfig sessionConfig = ReplaySessionConfig.usingTempDir()
-                .build(harFile);
-        try (ReplaySessionControl sessionControl = replayManager.start(sessionConfig)) {
-            doSomethingWithProxy("localhost", sessionConfig.port);
-        }
-    }

-The unit tests contain some examples of usage with an Apache HTTP client and a Chrome WebDriver client.
+The unit tests contain some examples of using the library with an Apache HTTP client and a Chrome WebDriver client.

 Interrogatives
 --------------